stanton26/AppDefense/labs-partner/working-with-sddc-partner-lab.md

 15. Click **Next**
 16. In the "Ready to complete" section, review and ensure all your selections are correct and click **Finish**

-## Convert a Virtual Machine to a Template

-In this step you will be cloning your newly created Virtual Machine into a Template for later use in vRealize Automation section.

-1. Ensure your VM deployment completed from your previous step
-2. Click on **Menu**
-3. Select **VMs and Templates**
-4. Select your newly created VM **Student#** (where # is your student number)
-5. Click on **Template**
-6. Select **Convert to Template**
-7. Click **Yes**  in the Convert to Template prompt

-You have completed this lab.
-Please continue to the API Lab which you can access from this [API Lab Link](https://vmc-field-team.github.io/labs/api-lab/)

 Please add comments below if you would like to give feedback on this lab.